GunioRobot/feedify/README.markdown

 ## HTTP interface

 If you want to use this with something that's not ruby, there's an experimental sinatra based http interface to the API.
-It's currently pretty basic: Little more than a proof of concept.
-I may build a service out of it at some point, or if you want to take it and run with it I'm fine with that too.
+It's currently pretty basic: Little more than a proof of concept, and liable to change.

+A canonical version of this service is available at http://feedify.merobe.com/, but it's exactly what's in the repo so the only reason to use this is if you don't want to host it yourself.